 IDEA v.
 Section 504.
 Many parents and educators are confused about rights and benefits under Section 504 and the IDEA.
 This article describes the purposes of these laws and differences in legal rights in several important areas: eligibility, procedural safeguards, impartial hearings, access v. educational benefit, and discipline.

 504, the ADA, and Education Reform Describes key concepts under

 Section 504 and ADA: comparable benefits and services, criteria and

 feasible integration.
 Describes use of standards as a strategy for

 Spaulding Case.
 Why did a West Virginia jury award the parents of an autistic boy more than $300,000?
 Read the "story behind the story" too.

-Support for School Personnel and Parent Training: Often Overlooked Keys to Success by Susan Bardet.
+Support for School Personnel and Parent Training: Often Overlooked Keys to Success by Attorney Susan Bardet.
 To help children succeed, IEP teams can use the tools provided by IDEA, including support for school personnel and training for parents.

 Teacher Says, "I Don't Care if He Has an IEP," - Mother Asks for Help - Background of the story; two questions; excellent advice about IEPs, IEP meetings, goals and accommodations, and one-on-one paraprofessionals from Suzanne Whitney Heath.

 Three Generations of Orton at The Supreme Court - The International (Orton) Dyslexia Society had a significant role in Florence County School District Four v.
 Shannon Carter.
 The seeds were first planted in the early 1950's.